 Nose reshaping is a very common procedure among both men and women that can drastically change the appearance of your entire face.The amount of reshaping that needs to be done varies among patients.

 Do you have very specific aspects concerning the shape of your nose that you would like to change, such as the bump, overprojection, wide nostrils, wide tip, etc.?
 Call 405-340-9949 to speak with Dr. Jayesh Panchal about your rhinoplasty and other facial surgery options.
-Genesis Plastic Surgery & Medical Spa serves patients in and around Oklahoma City from offices in Edmond, Lawton and Moore.
+Genesis Plastic Surgery & Medical Spa serves patients in and around Oklahoma City from offices in Edmond, Lawton and Norman.

 You Are Not a Good Candidate for Nose Surgery If You:

 - Have unrealistic expectations about what you want your nose to look like (for example, “I want my nose to look just like this celebrity’s nose.”)

 - Want non-specific changes to your nose (for example, “I want my nose to look prettier.”)